thymeleaf/thymeleaf-docs/docs/tutorials/3.0/thymeleafspring.md

 These two classes will be in charge of processing Thymeleaf templates as a result of the execution of controllers.

-Configuration of the Thymeleaf View Resolver is very similar to that of JSP's:
+Configuration of the Thymeleaf View Resolver is very similar to that of JSP:

 ```java
 @Bean